openyurtio/openyurt/docs/proposals/20240819-build-iot-system-configuration-isolation-on-nodepool.md

 ## Motivation

-Suppose now you need to expand several nodepools with the same configuration, the current plan is to create several new Platformadmins with the same configuration.Obviously, Obviously, the operability and reusability of this solution is poor.
+Suppose now you need to expand several nodepools with the same configuration, the current plan is to create several new Platformadmins with the same configuration.Obviously, the operability and reusability of this solution is poor.
 One potential enhancement involves modifying the mapping between Platformadmin and nodepools to a one-to-many relationship, that is, changing the poolName in PlatformadminSpec to pools to correspond to multiple nodepools.
 In this proposal, users can deploy multiple node pools with the same configuration by creating a single PlatformAdmin.